xmjiao/petsc4m-lite/README.md

 ========

 petsc4m-lite is an interface of PETSc for MATLAB and GNU Octave on Linux or MacOSX.
-There are two main top-level functions: `gmresPetsc` and `gmresHypre`.
-The former uses ILU0 as preconditioner, and the latter uses BoomerAMG in Hypre as preconditioner.
-Both solvers use right-preconditioning, so that the true residuals are used for the convergence criteria.
-Their inputs can be either MATLAB `sparse` or a CRS `struct`.
+Its main top-level function is `petscSolve`, which uses the direct solver MUMPS by default but can be configured to call any combination of solves and preconditioners available in PETSc.
+For convenience, petsc4m-lite provides two additional top-level functions, `gmresILU` and `gmresHypre`, which use ILU0 and BoomerAMG as right preconditioners, respectively.
+In all cases, the true residuals are used for the convergence criteria.
+The inputs matrices can be either a MATLAB `sparse` matrix or a CRS `struct` containing `row_ptr`, `col_ind`, and `vals` fields.
-These functions can be easily adapted to use other KSP solvers and preconditioners supported by PETSc, except that PETSc may not use the true residual as the convergence tolerance in most cases (such as bicgstab even with right-preconditionning).

 EXAMPLE
 =======

-The following example illustrates how to use `gmresPetsc`:
+The following example illustrates how to use `gmresILU`:
 ```
   A = gallery('wathen', 10, 10);
   b = A * ones(length(A), 1);
   rtol = 10*eps(class(PetscReal(0))).^(1/2);
-  [x,flag,relres,iter,reshis,times] = gmresPetsc(A, b, [], rtol);
+  [x,flag,relres,iter,reshis,times] = gmresILU(A, b, [], rtol);
 ```

 SETTING UP PETSC4M-LITE